Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Size of Extreme Spot Rate Movements at 4pm

-By performing this analysis for each day within the dataset, we can also count the overall number of maxima and minima occurring at each minute $\tilde{t} = T_F$.
-Analogue to the methodology used in Section \ref{sec_extr}, we can create histograms, showing the number of maxima/minima that have occurred at $\tilde{t} = T_F$ as a function of time $t$.
+By performing this analysis for each day within the dataset, we count the overall number of maxima and minima occurring at each minute $\tilde{t} = T_F$.
+Analogue to the methodology used in Section \ref{sec_extr}, we create histograms, showing the number of maxima/minima that have been registered at $\tilde{t} = T_F$ as a function of time $t$.